 - Protected Mountain

 For people who enjoy more rustic/outdoorsy experiences, Banff National Park offers several opportunities for backcountry camping.
 You MUST book a campsite in order to camp in the backcountry trails of Banff.
 Backcountry permits cost $9.80 CAD per night, plus a $11.70 CAD one-time registration fee.
+Again, be sure to bring all of your necessary camping gear or you may run into problems when you’re deep on the trails

 For more information about backcountry camping in Banff National Park, check out the Parks Canada Backcountry camping guide.